w3c/wai-curricula/content/designer/information-design.md

   * pages
   * chapter markers (in digital publications)
 * create graphical representations that accompany the text, to make the information easier to understand; for example a diagram representation of the process described in the text”
-* evaluate the use of professional terms, idioms, and jargon, and select definitions for such terms to support readability
+* design methods to identify specific definitions of words and meaning of phrases, such as professional terms, idioms, and jargon
-* evaluate the use of acronyms and abbreviations, and select expanded forms for such acronyms and abbreviations to support readability
+* design user methods to identify the expanded form or meaning of acronyms and abbreviations
 * identify related requirements for developers to make language programmatically determined
 * identify related requirements for content authors to provide clear language and easy-to-read texts whenever possible